Vogeltak/maxcrone.org/content/books/2022-10-19-land-of-big-numbers.md

 - Dreary jobs and gray, soulless neighborhoods in mega-cities
 - Late night gaming addictions

-Why do I have these expections?
+Why do I have these expectations?
 Is it partly Western media propaganda?
 Truly, yes, I guess.
 Because Te-Ping works as a journalist/correspondent in China for the Western media.